 Respite care and adult day care are important to the millions of Americans that provide unpaid in-home care for elderly relatives, friends, or neighbors.
-Respite caregivers and adult day care programs monitor and provide companionship to elders and seniors for a short period of time, so that their regular caregivers can take a break or deal with other responsibilities.
+Respite caregivers and adult day care programs monitor and provide companionship to elders and seniors for a short period of time so that their regular caregivers can take a break or deal with other responsibilities.

 Respite care is designed to give both caregivers and seniors a break from the usual routine.
-It allows caregivers to have some free time, take care of other responsibilities, and obtain (often much-needed) mental breaks.
+It allows caregivers to have some free time, take care of other responsibilities, and obtain (often much-needed) mental and physical breaks.
 It also allows seniors to talk and spend time with someone other than their usual caregiver.

 Respite caregivers provide monitoring and companionship to seniors for short periods of time.
 In addition to watching over the elder, providers and programs might also prepare meals, provide personal care (for example, assisting with bathing, toileting, and exercising), and, in some instances, tend to the elder's medical needs -- by administering medication, for example.

 Care can be provided on a scheduled basis, or just occasionally.
 Often, the people providing respite care are volunteers -- friends, other family members, members of the community, or church members.
 But you can also hire someone (either on your own or through an agency) to provide respite care.
 Respite care can take place in the home, in a church or community center, or in a nursing facility.

 Adult day care centers are formal programs that take care of elders during the day.
 They provide companionship, social activities, meals, personal care services, exercise, various forms of recreation, and social services -- including referrals to other agencies and services.
 Although adult day care centers may be located in a church or community center as some respite care programs are, they differ from respite care in that the programs are more structured and provide more services.